 Sagicor Visionaries Challenge

-The Caribbean Science Foundation (CSF) has partnered with Sagicor and the Caribbean Examinations Council (CXC) to launch the Sagicor Visionaries Challenge (SVC).
-The Challenge is a design competition with the overall goal of creating more sustainable Caribbean communities.
-You can find the rules of the competition and the entry forms at the 2016 Sagicor Visionaries Challenge Website.
+The Caribbean Science Foundation (CSF) partnered with Sagicor and the Caribbean Examinations Council (CXC) to host the Sagicor Visionaries Challenge (SVC) in 2013-2016.
+The Challenge was a design competition with the overall goal of creating more sustainable Caribbean communities.

 For the Challenge, students in Caribbean schools work in teams and use Science, Technology, Engineering and Math (STEM) to develop effective, innovative and sustainable solutions to the challenges facing their school or community.
 Student teams receive assistance from a teacher in their school, as well as from mentors.
 We have come to realize that most Caribbean secondary school students do not personally know a scientist or an engineer, or the wide variety of job opportunities available to scientists and engineers and so an important part of the challenge involves mentoring.
 Each team is assigned one or more professionals by the Caribbean Science Foundation.
 Mentoring is done in person or remotely, and may include any or all of the following activities: providing feedback on ideas, answering questions related to ideas, reviewing competition materials, and sharing expertise & experiences.